COMP122/comp122-f24/models-comp-comm/notes_09_22.md

 ## Announcements:
    1. Quiz: 10-
-      - End of next week (Sept 27), details to follow
+      - End of this week (Sept 27), details to follow
       - In general, details to follow
         - open resource
         - online